0071: Mostajo, Torca del

 Length included in the Cubija System length: see Regaton Depth 117m

-Updated 13 February 1998; 19th February,18th April 1999, 12th December 1999, 3rd January, 26th October 2001; 15th April, 8th June, 25th October 2002; 8th November 2003; 21st November 2004; 28th October 2007; 15th April, 29th September 2008; 3rd May, 23rd October 2009; 7th January, 11th October 2011; 19th September 2012; 8th September 2013; 16th, 23rd September, 9th October 2014; 13th September 2015; 14th October 2016; 24th February, 9th September 2017; 30th April, 1st July, 21st September 2018; 11th May 2019; 4th September 2021; 7th May, 4th September 2022; 7th January, 9th May 2023
+Updated 13 February 1998; 19th February,18th April 1999, 12th December 1999, 3rd January, 26th October 2001; 15th April, 8th June, 25th October 2002; 8th November 2003; 21st November 2004; 28th October 2007; 15th April, 29th September 2008; 3rd May, 23rd October 2009; 7th January, 11th October 2011; 19th September 2012; 8th September 2013; 16th, 23rd September, 9th October 2014; 13th September 2015; 14th October 2016; 24th February, 9th September 2017; 30th April, 1st July, 21st September 2018; 11th May 2019; 4th September 2021; 7th May, 4th September 2022; 7th January, 9th May 2023; 27th April, 18th September 2024

 What follows is an incomplete description.

 The top entrance to the major cave system in the Cubija valley.
 The cave is complicated on the middle level and this has hindered systematic exploration.
 The cave was linked with Torca Regaton (892) in 1994, and to Cueva de la Morenuca at Easter 1996 giving a total explored length then of 17023m to the Sistema de Cubija.
 A composite survey, showing the four caves of the Cubija System, was published in early 2017.
 The three traverses on the high level were re-equipped with new bolts and ropes by a Spanish team in November 2022.
 Each has a diagram accessed below.
+In 2024, it was reported that routes to well decorated sections were well-trodden with many markers.

 The 22m entrance pitch from a P-anchor on the southeast side drops onto a slope of boulders with another 5m drop to a stony slope.
 (In 2017, it was noted that the 22m entrance pitch requires a 45m rope to rig.
 Whether this includes the final 5m drop is unclear.)
+New P-bolts were noted on the entrance pitch when visited at the end of March 2024.

 To the left, in 7m square passage, is a choke after 50m; to the right is the main route which ends after 200m at a perched boulder and a steep slope down to a pool.
 This was the original end.
 Five years after its discovery this slope was scaled and climbed to the continuation.
 The climb is now bypassed by using the roped traverse on the left hand wall (replaced in 1993, and in 2022 by a Spanish team).
 This clings to the top of a 30m high calcite slope and ends, after some 60m, at the sandy floored and draughting entrance to the 1983 extensions.
 Traverse detail.